 What if I can’t get my dog the exercise they need?

 We all love our pets and want to do right by them.
 But we also lead busy lives and cannot always be there.
-Luckily, the professional pet care industry has expanded greatly in the last couple years.
+Luckily, the professional pet care industry has expanded greatly in the last couple of years.
 Professional dog walkers are available to help your dog get the exercise and attention they need while you are at work.
 The right amount of exercise will help prevent health complications and expenses further down the road.
 Although you might feel the added expense is more than you can justify, if it ensures that your dog gets the exercise they need to lead a healthy, happy life, it is worth it.

 Written By: Rachelle Biever CPDT-KA